JokeUrSelf/SilenceCutter/README.md

 # SilenceCutter

-A school project.
-Program to remove silence from `mp4`, `mp3` files, based on `ffmpeg`.
-Can be used to remove silence from the lectures with long pauses
+`FFmpeg` based, volume-dependent, automatic track cutter for `mp4`, `mp3` files.
+The program is mainly used to automatically jump-cut videos and podcasts.

 ![image](https://github.com/JokeUrSelf/SilenceCutter/assets/81817136/9ada0c96-0949-472e-9c61-58d7103bb019)

+>**WARNING:** The installation of FFmpeg is required.
+You can download it [here](https://github.com/BtbN/FFmpeg-Builds/releases).
+>

 To use, simply `import` the mp3/mp4 file and adjust the slider to the lower volume.
-Parts that are quiter than the selected volume are going to be removed from the track.
+Parts that are quieter than the selected volume are going to be removed from the track.
 Select the desired output format and hit `render`.

 You will be prompted to select the file path of the output file.